francosbenitez/francosbenitez/README.md

-👋 ¡Hola!
-Soy Franco, un estudiante de psicología de la Universidad de Buenos Aires (UBA).
+👋 Hi!
+I'm Franco, an undergraduate psychology student at University of Buenos Aires (UBA).

-📈 Tempranamente, mi interés por la psicología científica me llevó a interesarme por la estadística, la metodología y la programación.
+📈 Early, my interest toward psychological science brought me to be interested in statistics, methodology, and programming.

-💻 Aquí, encontrarás el código de mis proyectos realizados, principalmente, en R.
+💻 Here, you'll find the code of my projects done, mainly, in R

-😀 Si quieres saber más acerca de mí, puedes visitar [mi sitio web](http://francosbenitez.netlify.app).
+😀 If you want to know more about me, you can visit [my personal website](http://francosbenitez.netlify.app).